cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 ---

-## How To Build And Compile

-On a terminal one can build a project run by a make file provided.
-Then one can compile the project run by a bash script provided.
-Terminal/command lines are:

-$ make deformations

-$ bash run_deformations.sh

 #### Installation

 1. Download github repo.
 This will contain the necessary make file, bash script, and source code files